-The Office of Public Safety has primary responsibility for maintaining a reasonably safe campus.
-Specifically, the Office of Public Safety is responsible for crime prevention, law enforcement, parking control, emergency response, residence hall security, policing of
+The University Police has primary responsibility for maintaining a reasonably safe campus.
+Specifically, the University Police is responsible for crime prevention, law enforcement, parking control, emergency response, residence hall security, policing of special events, and various other community services

 Motor vehicle operations on campus are defined by the Campus Parking and Traffic Committee and are set forth in a brochure available to all persons on campus or visiting the campus.
-The Parking Brochure is available from the Office of Public Safety and during registration of students and vehicles.
+The Parking Brochure is available from the University Police and during registration of students and vehicles.
 These regulations are in accordance with campus requirements and state motor vehicle laws.

 All vehicles used on campus must be registered for the academic period in which they are used.
 Fines and fees are assessed by the Cashier's Office located in Harris Hall.
-Vehicles being used for only a short period of time on campus may receive a temporary parking sticker at the Office of Public Safety.
+Vehicles being used for only a short period of time on campus may receive a temporary parking sticker at the University Police Office.
 All faculty, staff, and students are required to register their vehicles.
-Visitors to the campus should identify themselves to the Department of Public Safety upon their campus arrival to receive a temporary visitor's pass.
+Visitors to the campus should identify themselves to the University Police upon their campus arrival to receive a temporary visitor's pass.